Garton on the Wolds: Governance and Demographics

+Education

+The village has a primary school which is a Church of England (Voluntary Controlled) establishment catering for 3-11 year olds.

+Religion

-Garton's church, St Michael's and All Angels, was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+Garton on the Wolds church, St Michael's and All Angels, was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 It is on the Sykes Churches Trail devised by the East Yorkshire Churches Group.